learn-co-curriculum/cssi-4.5-python-conditional-statements/README.md

   print "That's my favorite animal, too!"
 ```
 #Comparison Operator
-  + "==" means "are the two things equal?".
+  + "==" means "are these two things equal?".
-  + "=", means assignment - you're setting a variable to a value.
+  + "=", means assignment - you're setting a variable equal to a value.

 #Boolean Values
 False and True are special values called **booleans**.
 Booleans can be assigned to variables.